If you provide childcare in your home, you may be eligible to participate in the Child and Adult Care Food Program (CACFP).

 CACFP reimburses providers for each creditable meal or snack served, up to two meals and one snack per child per day.

 The two levels, or tiers, of CACFP reimbursements for day care homes are listed below.
-Providers who serve low-income children or live in low-income areas may be eligible for the higher reimbursement rates (Tier 1).
+Providers who serve low-income children, live in a low-income area, or live in a household that meets income guidelines may be eligible for the higher reimbursement rates (Tier 1).
 Providers who do not qualify for Tier 1 rates are reimbursed using Tier 2 rates.
 For more information about reimbursement rate tiers or for assistance determining which tier applies to your day care, contact Early Care and Learning Council or the NYS Department of Health.

 CACFP reimbursements can make a big difference in your food budget, even if you serve a small number of children.
 For example, a provider in a low-income area serving five children a morning snack, lunch, and supper twenty days per month could receive up to $565 per month in reimbursement.

-Meals reimbursed through CACFP must meet the NYS Department of Health's meal pattern requirements to ensure children are receiving complete, high-quality meals and snacks.
+Meals reimbursed through CACFP must meet the NYS Department of Health's meal patterns, which specify required food components and minimum serving sizes for different age groups.
 Follow the links below to view CACFP meal patterns and sample menus for infants and children.

 Getting Started with CACFP